 a.
 Personal email- My husband and I choose to share a personal email which houses all of our bills and personal communications.
 We have several folders in this email-

 Again, these are the folders that we have INSIDE of our joint PERSONAL email.
 If you have separate email accounts from your spouse, this may look different.
 If you see yourself needing a space to store a particular email, then create a folder for it!

 b.
 Self-Employed Email- This email is for my correspondence with the variety of organizations that I work with as a certified freelance American Sign Language Interpreter.
 Because I work in a variety of different settings, I have a folder for each place.

 c.
 Business email- We have an email designated to all Body By Bulb.
 We have specific folders in this email as well;

-Its also the place that I correspond with my agents, brands, companies, coordinate giveaways, work with 1:1 clients, schedule podcast guests, and more.
+It's also the place where I correspond with my agents, brands, and companies, coordinates giveaways, work with 1:1 clients, schedule podcast guests, and more.
 The folders are constantly growing and changing- so thank you for that!

 3. Past Brands

 THIS RIGHT HERE IS THE LIFE CHANGING NEWS